Dionisiy/CA/introduction-toobject-oriented-javascript.md

     getEvent: function(e) {
     // code stuff
     }

     // Can add another method and properties
 }

 // Syntax for Using addListener method:
 MYAPP.event.addListener("yourel", "type", callback);
 ```

+### Custom objects

+#### The class

+JavaScript is a prototype-based language and contains no `class` statement, such as is found in C++ or Java.
+This is sometimes confusing for programmers accustomed to languages with a`class` statement.
+Instead, JavaScript uses functions as constructors for classes.
+Defining a class is as easy as defining a function.
+In the example below we define a new class called Person with an empty constructor.